 Pest control experts believe there are several straightforward ways of preventing carpenter ants.
-To make sure your home is resistant to them, you can start by getting a free inspection from a pest control professional like Viking Pest.
+To make sure your home is resistant to them, you can start by getting an inspection from a pest control professional like Viking Pest.
 We can evaluate your home’s current level of risk, as well as look for previous damage and signs of the ants.
 We can then use our expertise to take preventative measures to either keep carpenter ants from coming back or getting inside your home.

 Removing tree branches that hang over your home is one step we advise homeowners.
 Carpenter ants like to travel from one nesting area to another, and a dangling tree branch can serve as a bridge to your house.
 The same goes for landscaping elements on the ground level.